 •Windows 10 (64bit)

-We have suspended testing Windows 8 as we are unaware of any of our customers using this platform.
-If you wish to use Windows 8 or any other versions of Windows not listed, please contact the ESL Helpdesk.
+If you wish to use any other versions of Windows not listed, please contact the ESL Helpdesk.

 Versions of Visual Studio

-As Microsoft have dropped support for Visual Studio 6 (VS6), since version 13.10 we have introduced a version of ESL built using Visual Studio 2010 (VS10) and we will supply this build version.
+As Microsoft drop support for versions of Visual Studio, we follow them.
+This version of ESL has been built using Visual Studio 2019 (VS16.3).
 If your ESL Application uses any customer written dynamic link libraries (.dlls) that access an ESL function contained in ESLLIB, then these libraries must be re-linked to ensure the correct calling conventions are used.

 If you have any specific questions regarding the differences, please do not hesitate to contact us.